MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsInboundBlockedNumberPattern.md

 PS C:> Test-CsInboundBlockedNumberPattern -PhoneNumber "321321321"
 ```

-Tests the "321321321" to check if it will be blocked for inbound calls.
+Tests the "321321321" number to check if it will be blocked for inbound calls.

 ## PARAMETERS